 Well!
 My first dream took birth when I was in 1st standard.
 Too quick, huh? 😀

 It was my first dance class.
 When I entered the class, it had the aroma of music which gave me goosebumps.
-It had all the music instruments like guitar, sitar, tabla, harmonium etc. and one small tape recorder.
-As the class started, my dance teacher started teaching some dance steps.
+It had all the musical instruments like guitar, sitar, tabla, harmonium etc. and one small tape recorder.
+As the class started, my dance teacher started teaching some dance moves.
 But the real face-off came in my life after the class.

 She asked me to show some moves on any of my favorite songs.
-Initially, I refused due to my hesitation… I was always a shy baby, you know (Don’t forget ‘was’ here :P).
-But then she had the power of a teacher.
+Initially, I refused due to my hesitation.
+I was always a shy baby, you know (Don’t forget ‘was’ here 😛 ) but she had the power of a teacher.
 And like any other teacher, she too scared the poor soul of a student (me) with those horrifying stares. 🙁

 Like an obedient student, I showed a couple of ‘thumkas’ to her.
 I asked her to sing my favorite Bollywood number of those times, ‘mere hathon mein naun naun chudiya hain’.
 Without wasting a single second, she started singing and I started jumping with my favorite hastaks… Oopss… I meant hand movements. 😛

 For about 2-3 minutes, I danced.
-Those few minutes not only made me blush but also introduced me to my first love, DANCE.
-I knew that my ‘thumkas’ were not good but I also knew that I can make them awesome some day with the help of the professional training.
+Those few minutes introduced me to my first love, DANCE.
+I knew that my ‘thumkas’ were not good but I also knew that I can make them awesome some day.
+I just needed a professional training.
 Yes, I worked on it.
 I have already completed my beginner level Kathak dance classes.
 So, now my thumkas are much better than the first ones. 😀

 Thank you, Mam!
 You asked me to say ‘Hola’ to my passion and first ever dream.
 Yes!
 This was my first dream… to dance flawlessly… and endlessly! 🙂

 The story doesn’t end here.
 It was just the beginning.
 I was soon introduced to my another dream.
 I was in 7th standard and it was my English class.
-One day our English teacher told that as a daily activity we were supposed to write an English poem, which will be pasted on the notice board.
+One day, our English teacher told that as a daily activity we are supposed to write an English poem, which will be pasted on the notice board.
 I got fascinated with the idea of writing a poem.
-(Though it was too early)
+(Though, it was too early)

-After witnessing the criticism by my teacher, whispers and weird smiles from my mates, I sat down with a sad face.
+After facing the criticism of my teacher and whispers and weird smiles from the classmates, I sat down with a sad face.
 And then one hand held my hand.
 It was my best friend and sister, Jyotsna.
 She was sitting next to me and noticed my broken heart.
 She just held my hand with a smile and confidence on me.
 I owe my love for writing and success (be it big or small) to her. 🙂

 I finally started writing Hindi poems.
 I started maintaining a diary.
-We were not having computers or laptops neither we were exposed to the blogging world.
-Whenever, some Hindi words knocked my brain, I just used to pen them down in my diary and called them my Hindi poems. 🙂
+Neither, I was having computer/laptop/tablet/smartphone nor exposed to the online world.
+Whenever some Hindi words knocked my brain, I just used to pen them down in my diary and called them my Hindi poems. 🙂

 These Hindi poems gave me strength and confidence to become a content professional.
 Now, I proudly share with everyone that I did good enough mistakes, learned from them, and made a profession out of it.
 My interest (which was known to be just a hobby in my country a few years ago) is now my profession.

-- I love social media and use it heavily for sharing personal as well as professional thoughts.
+- I love social media and use it heavily for sharing personal as well as professional opinions.
 It connects me with like-minded people.
-So, you may also call me a social media marketer as I don’t think it’s wrong to admit that I use my skills to market my personal blog too. 🙂
+So, I also use it to enhance my blog’s reach.

-So, in short, if writing is my life then dance is my soul.
+At the end, I’ll only say that if writing/blogging is my life then dance is my soul.
 And, yes!
 I am born to DANCE and WRITE. 🙂